themightyoarfish/mthesis/thesis/chapters/01_introduction.md

 visualizations or metrics need to be implemented over and over again because common tools do not abstract from the concrete model architecture.

-There exist a some of monitoring tools (see [@sec:existing-apps]), but they are mostly low-level tools which enable visualization of certain network metrics.
-In contrast, the library developed in this work is geared towards modularizing introspection metrics in such a way that they are usable for any kind of model.
+There exist a some of monitoring tools (see [@sec:existing-apps]), but they are mostly low-level tools which provide visualization primitives (drawing and interacting with graphs).
+They may enable visualization of certain network metrics on top of the primitives, but There is no native support for a concept such as _Maximum singular value of the weight matrix_ which can be simply applied automatically to all layers.

+In contrast, the library developed in this work is geared towards modularizing introspection metrics in such a way that they are usable for any kind of model, without modifications to the model code.
 The secondary purpose of the library is the enablement to quickly iterate on hypothesized metrics extracted from the training in order to diagnose problems such as those outlined in [@sec:thesis-goals]

-Detecting these problems early would cut down on the time needed to train a model to satisfaction.
+As such, the library shall not only be useful to end users who will make use of established metrics and thus save time in their model training, but also to researchers and the author of this thesis in for evaluating hypotheses about training metrics.

 ## Existing Applications {#sec:existing-apps}

 ### TensorBoard {.unnumbered}

 TensorBoard is a visulization toolkit originally developed for the TensorFlow [@tensorflow2015-whitepaper] deep learning framework.
 It is composed of a Python library for exporting data from the training process and a web server which reads the serialized data and displays it in the browser.
 The server can be used independently from TensorFlow, provided the data is serialized in the appropriate format.
 This enables, e.g., a PyTorch port, termed TensorBoardX.

 For exporting data during training, the developer adds operations to the graph which write scalars, histograms, audio, or other data asynchronously to disk.
-This data can then be displayed in real-time in the web browser.
+This data can then be displayed in approximately real-time in the web browser.
 Besides scalar-valued functions, which could be e.g. the loss curve or accuracy measure, TensorBoard supports histograms, audio, and embedding data natively.
 However, concrete instances of these classes of training artifact must be defined by the user and can only be reused if the developer creates a separate library for the computations involved.

 New kinds of visualizations can be added with plugins, which require not only writing the Python code exporting the data and for serving it from the